apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 3.0.1 to 3.0.2

-  - In Spark 3.1, incomplete interval literals, e.g. `INTERVAL '1'`, `INTERVAL '1 DAY 2'` will fail with IllegalArgumentException.
-In Spark 3.0, they result `NULL`s.
+  - In Spark 3.0.2, incomplete interval literals, e.g. `INTERVAL '1'`, `INTERVAL '1 DAY 2'` will fail with IllegalArgumentException.
+In Spark 3.0.1 and earlier, they result `NULL`s.

 ## Upgrading from Spark SQL 3.0 to 3.0.1